 How to Opt-In to Balance Billing

-To opt-in to the balance billing law, the elective group health plan or third-party administrator must complete and submit the opt-in form through at least 30 days prior to the effective date.
+To opt-in to the balance billing law, the elective group health plan or third-party administrator must complete and submit the online application at least 30 days prior to the effective date.
 The effective date must be either January 1 or the first day of the plan year.

 Elective Group Health Plan Status Flow

-- When a form is received, it is placed in a ‘Submitted’ status.
+- When an application is received, it is placed in a ‘Submitted’ status.

-- Once a form is approved by BOI it is placed in a ‘Pending’ status.
+- Once an application is approved by BOI it is placed in a ‘Pending’ status.

 - Plans with an Effective Date after January 1, 2021 will remain in ‘Pending’ status until the plan year’s Effective Date.

 - For plans that provide a Termination Date, the plan is placed in ‘Expired’ status when that date is reached.

 Update Elective Group Health Plan Opt-In informationIf you need to make any changes to information previously submitted or to terminate your opt-in registration, send the Elective Group Health Plan Opt-in Change/Request for Termination Form to BBVA@scc.virginia.gov.